 Phases Activity Objective 1.
-Symptom Limited Activity Routine daily activities as tolerated, with the introduction of light aerobic activity (e.g., 10 minutes on a stationary bike or treadmill with light to resistance supervised by the team's athletic trainer.
-Recovery and light cardiovascular challenge to determine if concussion signs or symptoms are provoked 2.
+Symptom Limited Activity Routine daily activities as tolerated, with the introduction of light aerobic activity (e.g., 10 minutes on a stationary bike or treadmill with light to resistance supervised by the team's athletic trainer.) cardiovascular challenge to 2.
 Aerobic Exercise ≥20 minutes on a stationary bike or treadmill with moderate to strenuous resistance supervised by the team's athletic trainer.
-Duration and intensity of the aerobic exercise can be gradually increased over time if no aggravation of symptoms or signs return during or after the exercise.
-Strenuous cardiovascular challenge to determine if there are any recurrent concussion signs or symptoms.
+Duration and intensity of the aerobic exercise can be gradually increased over time if no aggravation of symptoms or signs return during or after the exercise. challenge to determine if there are any recurrent concussion signs or symptoms.
 3. Football Specific Exercise With continued supervision by the athletic trainer, introduction of non-contact sport specific conditioning drills (e.g., changing direction drills, cone drills).
-Introduction of strength training supervised by the athletic trainer.
-Add strength training and more complex movements to determine if there are any aggravation of concussion signs or symptoms.
-4. Club-based Non-contact Training Drills Participation in all non-contact activities for the typical duration of a full practice.
+Introduction of strength training supervised by the athletic trainer. more complex movements to determine if there are any aggravation of concussion 4.
+Club-based Non-contact Training Drills Participation in all non-contact activities for the typical duration of a full practice.
 Increasing football specific demands to determine if there is any aggravation concussion signs or symptoms.
 Add the cognitive engaging in football drills.

-5. Full Football Activity / Clearance Tolerance of all football activities without any recurrent concussion signs or symptoms.
+5. Full Football Activity / Clearance Full participation in practice and contact without restriction.
+Tolerance of all football activities without any recurrent concussion signs or symptoms.

-- This Table serves as a guideline.
+^{}This Table serves as a guideline.
 Specifics will depend on each player's situation.
-There is no set timeline for return to play or progression through the protocol - #Adapted from McCrory et al., 2017
+There is no set timeline for return to participation or progression through the protocol

+#Adapted from McCrory et al., 2017

-639 Summary
+Summary

-- In summary, these protocols for the diagnosis and management of concussion including pre-season - education and assessment, practice and game management protocols, and return to participation - requirements, provide a comprehensive approach to concussion diagnosis and management for the - 643 NFL player.
+In summary, these protocols for the diagnosis and management of concussion including preseason education and assessment, practice and game management protocols, and return to participation requirements, provide a comprehensive approach to concussion diagnosis and management for the NFL player.